Moogamouth/Permaloom/README.md

 #### options.hrefs
 `Bool`

 Optional.
-If true, archive links, links of links, so on, stemming from the starting page.
+If true, scrape links, links of links, so on, stemming from the starting page.
 It will stop when options.i is depleted.
 Will automatically be set to true if `options.i` > 1.

 #### options.srcs
 `Bool`

 Optional.
-If true, archive sources of the starting page.
+If true, scrape sources of the starting page.

 #### options.after
 `Int`